Best Head Torch for Work

 If you do opt for a traditionally powered torch, please be sure to recycle your used batteries (most UK supermarkets legally have to give you the option these days) as throwing them in the bin or otherwise discarding them can be catastrophic to your local environment.

 As a final, general note, high-powered LEDs may provide excellent light, but they will quickly drain the torch’s batteries.
-If your head torch gives you the option to shift the beam intensity to a lower setting, you should do this, as the higher settings will inevitably drain the battery at a faster rate.
+If your head lamp gives you the option to shift the beam intensity to a lower setting, you should do this, as the higher settings will inevitably drain the battery at a faster rate.

 What is an IP Rating (and why is it so Important)?